Homogeneous spaces over an abelian variety: A question of Colliot-Thélène and Iyer

-\begin{proposition} Question \ref{conjecture} admits a positive answer for semisimple simply connected quasi-split groups of types $A_n$ ($n \geqslant 1$) and ($n \geqslant 3$) defined over $k$. \end{proposition}
+\begin{proposition} Question \ref{conjecture} admits a positive answer for semisimple simply connected quasi-split groups of types $A_n$ ($n \geqslant 1$) and $C_n$ ($n \geqslant 3$) defined over $k$. \end{proposition}

 \begin{proof} As stated above, the split case is trivial.
-Let $U(h,k')$ be the unitary group of type $^2A_{n-1}$ associated with a quadratic extension $k'$ of $k$ and a hermitian form $h$, and let $q_h$ denote its trace form.
-Let $x \in H^1(A, \mathrm{SU}(h,k'))$ be the class corresponding to an $\mathrm{SU}_n$-torsor over the abelian variety $A$, which is trivial at the origin.
+Let $U \subset A$ be an open subset as in Question \ref{conjecture}.
+Let $\mathrm{U}(h,k')$ be the unitary group of type $^2A_{n-1}$ associated with a quadratic extension $k'/k$ and a hermitian form $h$, and let $q_h$ denote its trace form.
+Let $x \in H^1(U, \mathrm{SU}(h,k'))$ be the class corresponding to an $\mathrm{SU}_n$-torsor over $U$, which is trivial at the origin.
 Denote by $h_x$ the hermitian form associated with $x$.
 Under the natural sequence of maps

 the image of $x$ corresponds to an quadratic form $q_{h_x}$ such that the difference $q_{h_x} - q_h$ lies in the first power of the fundamental ideal that is,